spaceofcookingspaceofcookingspaceofcooking

 Instructions

-1. Combine dry ingredients: In a large mixing bowl, sift together the all-purpose flour, semolina, baking powder, baking soda, sugar, and salt.
+1. Combine dry ingredients: In a large mixing bowl, sift together flour, semolina, baking powder, baking soda, sugar, and salt.

-2. Add wet ingredients: Make a well in the center and pour in the yogurt and oil.
-Slowly add warm water in small increments, stirring with your hand or a spoon until a rough dough starts forming.
+2. Add wet ingredients: Make a well.
+Add yogurt and oil.
+Pour warm water slowly, mixing until a rough dough forms.

-3. Knead the dough: Transfer to a clean surface and knead for 8-10 minutes until the dough becomes smooth, elastic, and slightly tacky but not sticky.
-Add a light drizzle of oil to help with smoothness if needed.
+3. Knead the dough: Knead 8–10 minutes until smooth and elastic.
+The dough should feel slightly tacky but not sticky.
+Lightly oil your hands if needed.

-5. Divide and shape: After resting, punch down the dough gently and divide into 8 equal portions.roll each piece into a smooth ball and lightly dust with flour.
+5. Divide and shape: Punch down gently.
+Divide into 8 equal portions.
+Roll into smooth balls and dust lightly with flour.

-6. Roll out the bhaturas: Using a rolling pin, flatten each ball into a 6-7 inch diameter circle, around ¼ inch thick. avoid uneven thickness to encourage uniform puffing.
+6. Roll out the bhaturas: Flatten each ball into a 6–7 inch circle about 1/4 inch thick.
+Keep thickness even so puffing stays consistent.

-10. Repeat: Fry remaining bhaturas similarly.
-Serve warm for the best contrast of textures.
+10. Repeat and serve: Fry remaining bhaturas.
+Serve warm for best crisp-soft contrast.

 Tips for Success

-• Make ahead: The dough can be refrigerated overnight; just bring to room temperature before frying.
+• Make ahead: Refrigerate dough overnight.
+Bring to room temperature before rolling.

 Serving Suggestions